ollionorg/DataflowTemplates-fork/v1/README_Datastore_to_GCS_Text.md

 ### Required parameters

-* **datastoreReadGqlQuery** : A GQL (https://cloud.google.com/datastore/docs/reference/gql_reference) query that specifies which entities to grab.
+* **datastoreReadGqlQuery**: A GQL (https://cloud.google.com/datastore/docs/reference/gql_reference) query that specifies which entities to grab.
 For example, `SELECT * FROM MyKind`.
-* **datastoreReadProjectId** : The ID of the Google Cloud project that contains the Datastore instance that you want to read data from.
+* **datastoreReadProjectId**: The ID of the Google Cloud project that contains the Datastore instance that you want to read data from.
-* **textWritePrefix** : The Cloud Storage path prefix that specifies where the data is written.
-(Example: gs://mybucket/somefolder/).
+* **textWritePrefix**: The Cloud Storage path prefix that specifies where the data is written.
+For example, `gs://mybucket/somefolder/`.

 ### Optional parameters

-* **datastoreReadNamespace** : The namespace of the requested entities.
+* **datastoreReadNamespace**: The namespace of the requested entities.
 To use the default namespace, leave this parameter blank.
-* **javascriptTextTransformGcsPath** : The Cloud Storage URI of the .js file that defines the JavaScript user-defined function (UDF) to use.
+* **javascriptTextTransformGcsPath**: The Cloud Storage URI of the .js file that defines the JavaScript user-defined function (UDF) to use.
 For example, `gs://my-bucket/my-udfs/my_file.js`.
-* **javascriptTextTransformFunctionName** : The name of the JavaScript user-defined function (UDF) to use.
+* **javascriptTextTransformFunctionName**: The name of the JavaScript user-defined function (UDF) to use.
 For example, if your JavaScript function code is `myTransform(inJson) { /*...do stuff...*/ }`, then the function name is `myTransform`.
 For sample JavaScript UDFs, see UDF Examples (https://github.com/GoogleCloudPlatform/DataflowTemplates#udf-examples).

 ## User-Defined functions (UDFs)